BuzzFeedNews/2021-09-guardianship-filings/README.md

 For some jurisdictions, we are able to count both cases *initiated* and cases *reopened*, which comes closest to the count we want.
 Here we follow the Court Statistics Project's "[Guide to Statistical Reporting](https://www.courtstatistics.org/__data/assets/pdf_file/0026/23984/state-court-guide-to-statistical-reporting.pdf)," which calls for including both new cases and reopened cases in the total count of incoming cases.
 For others, we have only cases initiated, or the state’s figures do not make clear whether they include case reopenings.

 The definition of guardianship also varies from state to state, with some states making clearer distinctions than others — in nomenclature or legal status — between various arrangements.
 The most common distinction is between managing the *personal affairs* of a ward and managing their *financial affairs*, what many states call “conservatorship.”
 In these states, guardians and conservators are often appointed in the same case.
 For some states, these distinctions are represented in the data; for others they are not.
 To avoid double-counting, we have excluded conservatorships where the states’ figures explicitly count those types of cases separately.

-Here’s how our data for each of the 23 jurisdictions differs in these respects:
+Here’s how our data for each of the jurisdictions in the main analysis differs in these respects:

 | Jurisdiction         | Includes Reopenings?\* | Excludes Conservatorships? |
 |----------------------|------------------------|----------------------------|